 How is sleep apnea treated?

 Treatments for sleep apnea depend on the severity of each individual case, and the type of apnea.
 Basic treatment can be behavioral — for instance, patients are instructed to lose weight, stop smoking, or sleep on their sides instead of on their backs.
-Beyond that, oral devices can be used to position the mouth in such a way that prevents throat blockage.
+Medical Sleep doctors may prescribe a CPAP machine to be worn at night.
+Continuous Positive Air Pressure is applied through the mouth and nose to keep the airway open.
+Beyond that, oral (dental) devices can be used to position the mouth in such a way that prevents throat blockage.
 In more severe cases, surgery may be the best option.

 What should I do if I suspect someone in my family suffers from sleep apnea?